 The first shahada, la ilaha illa Alllah was revealed in the Quran itself and is the ultimate statement concerning Divine Unity and Transcendence.
-Furthermore, or many mystics like Shaykh al Qandusi himself, it also the means the reintegrating of all positive qualities back into the One (Al-Ahad).
-The shahada also means that there is essentially no beauty but the Divine Beauty, no goodness but the Divine Goodness, no power but the Divine Power and no reality but the Divine Reality.
+Furthermore, or many mystics like Shaykh al Qandusi himself, it also means the reintegrating of all positive qualities back into the One (Al-Ahad).
+The shahada also means that there is essentially no beauty but the Divine Beauty, no goodness but the Divine Goodness, no power but the Divine Power, and no reality but the Divine Reality.

 By extension, the second shahada means that Muhammad (the Glorified, the Perfect) is the Messenger (the intermediary, the spokesman) of the Divinity for humankind.